marc136/whitebot/README.md

 ##Documentation
 The documentation is located in the _gh-pages_ branch and uses the static page generator [Jekyll](http://jekyllrb.com/docs/github-pages/) and the [github pages gem for Ruby](https://github.com/github/pages-gem).

+##Presentation
+A short presentation (in German) is found in _presentation.pdf_ in the main repository folder.